 - 3:15–4:15 PM: Jazz

 - 5:45–6:45 PM: Dinner (residential only)

 - 7:30–9:00 PM: additional coaching of the repertoire (if needed)

 - Supervised activities in the Indianapolis area

-There will be a free, public performance on Wednesday, July 31 in the Howard L. Schrott Center for the Arts, start time TBA.
+There will be a free, public performance on the last day of the Intensive in the Howard L. Schrott Center for the Arts, start time TBA.
 Performance duration will be approximately one hour.
 No tickets required.